 Not the most dangerous bridge in the Lower Mainland according to ICBC data, the crossing between Surrey and New Westminster is nonetheless a point of significant traffic congestion and collisions.
 Over 1,600 accidents have happened on the bridge, three-quarters of them on the eastern (Surrey) side.
 Like the Kingsway and Boundary Road intersection above, nearly 600 crashes in this location involved casualties.

 Averaging data over the preceding 5 years for the Lower Mainland, the ICBC reports that approximately 50,000 people were injured in intersection crashes.

 According to statistics from Transport Canada, 40 percent of serious injuries in vehicle accidents and 30 percent of crash fatalities happen in intersection collisions.
 The majority of intersection accidents happen on urban streets, although intersections on rural roads can still be dangerous.

 Now that you know some of the most hazardous intersections in and around Vancouver, it is important to consider how you can minimize your risk of a collision.

 The following behaviours make an accident in an intersection more likely to occur:

 - Aggressive driving

-- Failure to obey traffic signals
+- Failing to obey traffic signs and signals

-Contact Our Experienced Vancouver Car Accident Lawyers Today
+Contact Our Experienced Intersection Accident Lawyers Today